sib-swiss/spring_school_bioinformatics_microbiology/docs/project3/Step-1.md

-## Check the quality of the sequencing data and filter out low quality reads
+## Check the quality of the sequencing data

+Modern sequencing technologies can generate a massive number of sequence reads in a single experiment.
+However, no sequencing technology is perfect, and each instrument will generate different types and amount of errors, such as incorrect nucleotides being called.
+These wrongly called bases are due to the technical limitations of each sequencing platform.

+Therefore, it is necessary to understand, identify and exclude error-types that may impact the interpretation of downstream analysis.
+Sequence quality control is therefore an essential first step in your analysis.
+Catching errors early saves time later on.

 You can evaluate the quality of fastq files with fastQC.
 For example run: